LLNL/sundials/doc/arkode/guide/source/Usage/SPRKStep_c_interface/User_callable.rst

    .. warning::

-      This overrides the method so it should not be used with :c:func:`SPRKStepSetMethod` or :c:func:`SPRKStepMethodByName`.
+      This overrides any previously set method so it should not be used with :c:func:`SPRKStepSetMethod` or :c:func:`SPRKStepMethodByName`.

 .. c:function:: int SPRKStepSetMethod(void* arkode_mem, ARKodeSPRKStorage sprk_storage)